 50 Barcode Numbers

 In countries where GS1 exists, the ONLY legal way to get to start with these assigned country codes is to join GS1.
 GS1 is a membership organisation which distributes barcodes by licensing them out for a yearly fee.
-Companies like Barcode1 UK, who sell barcodes for a one off cost, provide numbers typically starting with 06, 07 or 08 (which signifies the barcodes originated in the USA).
+Companies like ourselves, Barcode1 UK, provide numbers typically starting with 06, 07 or 08.
+These barcodes originated in the USA.
+It does not mean the product is from the USA.
 If you see a company claiming to sell barcodes starting with your local country code (50 in the UK), they are almost certainly selling made up or illegal numbers.

 Many people mistakenly believe that the first few digits of the barcode numbers show the product’s country of origin.
 However, the barcode number says NOTHING accurate about the country of origin of the product.
 The only thing that these first few digits show is the country of origin of the number.
 So, in reality, products that come from the UK can have any barcode number on them.

 If you want to demonstrate that your product is made in the UK, then the best way to do this is to print “Made in the UK” or something similar on the product.
 This is an advertising claim and must be provable if challenged.
 (Some manufacturers also print “Made in the UK” directly above the barcode to help customers).